 Click on any of the pictures for a larger image.

 In September and October 2003, I conducted three temperature "experiments" to test water pan variations in the WSM.

 Each session consisted of cooking 2 whole chickens.
-All chickens were fresh, natural fryers, not previously frozen, and weighed 3-1/2 to 3-3/4 pounds each (Photo 1).
-Each chicken was prepped as follows:
+All chickens were fresh fryers weighing 3-1/2 to 3-3/4 pounds each (Photo 1).
+Each chicken was butterflied and cut in half.